NBICreator/NBICreator/README.md

 # NBICreator

-NBICreator is a NetBoot Image creation tool written in Objective-C.
+NBICreator is a NetInstall Image creation tool written in Objective-C.

 # System Requirements

 NBICreator requires Mac OS X 10.10 or newer.

+# Getting Started

+To get started, read [Getting started with NBICreator]

+More in depth documentation is available in the wiki [Home]

 # License